RaghavPatidar18/EchoVision/README.md

 # To Use
 - Download the code
-- Create .env file with OpenAI api key and Google Serper api key
+- Create .env file with Groq api key and Google Serper api key
 - Run the code

 # Demo